 If our food system continues on its current path, it will mean skyrocketing greenhouse gas emissions, catastrophic wildlife destruction, and perpetual animal suffering.
 We need to do more.
 And it starts with less.
 Less meat, eggs, and dairy on your plate means more progress for animals, people, and the planet—and more room for delicious plant-based foods!
-Sign up for free weekly resources on how to eat less meat.
+Sign up for free resources on how to eat less meat.

 Shop better, eat better.